flenniken/collections/docs/collection-maker.md

 # Maker Command

-You run the maker command to create the collection's local image folder from the folder of images.
-It creates a cjson file with the images width, height, size and other information.
-It creates empty titles and descriptions and sets an arbitrary images order.
+You run the maker command to create the collection's local image folder from the folder of images you created.
+You do this on your desktop running the website with localhost.

+The command creates the collection's cjson file in the folder which describes collection.
+It contains empty titles and descriptions and an arbitrary image order.
 You will fill in this information later with the maker page.

 Run the command and specify the folder: